 Blogging has opened up a whole new world of possibilities, and I am proud to call it my job now.
 It has given me so much freedom and it is something that I absolutely adore.
-If you are thinking of creating your own WordPress self hosted website then I have put together a guide to get you started, by creating a website for a friend and From Aldi To Harrods reader.
-If you prefer, you can just scroll down and watch the video tutorial.
+If you are thinking of creating your own WordPress self hosted website then I have put together a guide to get you started.
 You can expect to be up and running in less than an hour.

 Why you need a self hosted website

 You might be wondering why you need a self hosted website and why you should pay for one.
 Having a self hosted website means that you are in complete control of the content that you post and the ways in which you monetise your website (don't worry, I'll have a blog post on that soon!).
 Having a website with your own domain (that's the .com part) makes you look professional and gives your blog an edge over others.
 I also love the themes that you can get for WordPress, in particular the Genesis framework and themes from StudioPress.

 If you are serious about making money from your blog then you will want to go self hosted.

 How much it'll cost